JerryAgbesi/Microservices-Demo/README.md

 # Microservices-Demo

 # Overview
-A simplified version of a Movie booking application to demonstrate the Microservice architecture and how to manage it using Kubernetes.
+A simplified version of a Movie booking application to demonstrate the Microservice architecture and how to manage it using an orchestration tool such as Kubernetes.

 The application is made up of three services: